fesiib/sew-you-later/README.md

 Since our system focuses on the producers' side (those who make handmade cloth products), we are not supporting the interfaces for the customers' side.
 For example, to have a discussion in real scenario, there might be a feature that supports live video call and screen sharing as well.
 In this case, we assume that the video call and the screen sharing are already settled up.

-There are totally two steps that require an action from the customer's side: **creating a new order** and **sending the measurement**.
+There are totally two steps that require an action from the customer's side: **creating a new order** and **receiving the measurement**.

-### Creating a New Order
+### Creating a New Order and Resetting the Environment

-To begin the entire process, you have to first create a new order which will appear in the "New Orders" tab in the main page.
+To begin the entire process, you have to reset and restart the entire process by triggering a button.

-1. Go to `[BASE_URL]/test/new-orders`
+1. Go to sew-you-later.web.app/test/new-orders
-2. Click "+1" button to add *one* new order
+2. Click "Reset" button to restart the system
-3. Click "Go to New Orders" to come back to the main pages
+3. Click "Go to New Orders" to come back to the main pages and view the incoming order

-### Sending the Measurements
+### Receiving the Measurements

-Since the producers need the measurements from the customers, we provide an extra page that one can simulate the measurement records sending.
+Since the producers need the measurements from the customers, we automate this process so that the interaction feels more real.

-After the producer has sent a measurement form, to proceed, you have to simulate sending the measurements to the producer.
+After the producer has sent a measurement form, you have to go back to the "Current Orders" page.
+In a breath, you should see an update by noticing the notification.

-1. Send the measurement form as a user
-2. Go to `[BASE_URL]/test/new-orders`
-3. Click "Receive Measurements"
-4. Click "Go to New Orders" to come back to the main pages

-This will respond to the measurement form automatically.
-Note that it will update the most recent sent form only.

-### Resetting the Environment

-If you want to start over (erasing all orders), do the following.

-1. Go to `[BASE_URL]/test/new-orders`
+1. Go to Current Orders page to receive the measurements
-2. Click "Reset" to get a clean start

 ****